-Problems are the salt of life, but self-reliance on a boat that visits remote areas means being able to cope with a various number of problems.
+Problems are the salt of life, but self-reliance on a boat that visits remote areas means being able to cope with various number of problems.
 I learned it the hard way myself, as I watched my hands change look when I started to use them for manual hard work, instead of just for typing on a keyboard and playing basketball.
 It was a painful process like most of changes in life.

 On a positive note, I discovered how rewarding solving problems can be, especially if you have to find creative ways and have limited resources.
 It enhances self-perceived efficacy and pride.
 As a downside, the feeling that reality constantly put you under test and challenges generates stress that could provoke avoidance of the problem in the first place and high doses of frustration and procrastination.
 A boat not able to perform can be a haunting entity and diminish the pleasures of cruising.
 While you grow in resourcefulness and competence, you definitely go through moments of feeling stuck and unable to progress, as it appears that there is always something unexpected that has to be taken care of.

 I hope my words don’t sound excessively like a whine or a plead for pity.
 In this blog I attempt to overcome the solitude of my own thoughts and to help the process of sense making, a process that have to pass necessarily through the difficult parts as well as the good ones.

 I can assure you that overall Kate and I are doing great and we feel very fortunate about our decision.
 I also want to avoid depicting us as martyrs or heroes because we deal with such harsh condition.
 I feel very privileged for being born in a certain geographical location and family, both of which I did not chose nor I can say that I deserve.
 I am blessed that because of this special situation I have the opportunity to travel and to gift myself with time and new experiences.